Tips To Improve Developmental Milestones in A 6-Month-Old

 - Basic vowel and consonant sounds: You notice that when you talk to your baby, he responds with “Ah”, “Eh”, or “Bh” sounds.
 This is because he is slowly grasping verbal communication.

-- Imitates sounds: Since the baby has better sound interpretation skills, he will make efforts to imitate sounds he hears (2).
+- Imitates sounds: Since the baby has better sound interpretation skills, he will make efforts to imitate sounds he hears by babbling (2).
 It is mostly words and noises that the parents or caregivers make or the toy sounds.

 - Responds to his name: Until now, you perhaps struggled to draw his attention with his name.
 But a six-month-old remembers the sound of his name and interprets it.